joshuapodonnell/pokemon-iv/README.md

   - Opens the appraisal screen, reads IV bars, and computes IVs + PvP ranks.
   - Evaluates the catch (keep/transfer/review) and writes to the database.
   - Applies the appropriate **in-game tag**.
-  - Taps the next arrow to advance.[file:2]
+  - Taps the next arrow to advance.

 #### New Catch Mode (`--mode newcatch`)

 - Taps the **last slot** in `ui["pokemon_slots"]` (most recent Pokémon).
 - Runs a single `scan_one_pokemon()` cycle.
-- Tags the Pokémon and then exits without swiping further.[file:2]
+- Tags the Pokémon and then exits without swiping further.

 ---